RemarkableIO/Publinks/README.md

 # Publinks!

 Publinks is a simple and safe implementation of the publish-subscribe pattern in Swift.
+They can be used anywhere for broadcasting a value or optional value to a set of subscribers.

 ## Examples

-Publinks can be used anywhere for broadcasting a value or optional value to a set of subscribers.
-You can find some example `Publinks-Example.playground`.
+Below are two examples of how you can use a Publink to broadcast an optional value.
+You can find more examples in `Publinks-Example.playground`.
 Please note that you must open the playground from within the Xcode project and build both the module and `Publinks-Example` targets for the playground.

 ### Explicitly unwrapped type